publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s722.md

                 (i) the extended services needed by the eligible individual; and

-                (ii) the source of extended services or, to the extent that the source of the extended services cannot be identified at the time of the development of the individualized plan for employment, a description of the basis for concluding that there is a reasonable expectation that such source will become available; and
+                (ii) the source of extended services or, to the extent that the source of the extended services cannot be identified at the time of the development of the individualized plan for employment, a description of the basis for concluding that there is a reasonable expectation that such source will become available;

-            (G) as determined to be necessary, a statement of projected need for post-employment services.
+            (G) as determined to be necessary, a statement of projected need for post-employment services; and

+            (H) for an individual who also is receiving assistance from an employment network under the Ticket to Work and Self-Sufficiency Program established under section 1148 of the Social Security Act ([42 U.S.C.
+1320b–19][/us/usc/t42/s1320b–19]), a description of how responsibility for service delivery will be divided between the employment network and the designated State unit.

     (c) __Procedures__

         (1) __In general__

             Each State shall establish procedures for mediation of, and procedures for review through an impartial due process hearing of, determinations made by personnel of the designated State unit that affect the provision of vocational rehabilitation services to applicants or eligible individuals.
+The procedures shall allow an applicant or an eligible individual the opportunity to request mediation, an impartial due process hearing, or both procedures.

         (2) __Notification__